amoldighe/amoldighe.github.io/_posts/2025-01-12-elasticsearch-data-migration.md

 ### Reindex to a remote cluster

-* White list the remote host in elasticsearch.yml
+* Whitelist the remote host in elasticsearch.yml

 ```
 reindex.remote.whitelist: "otherhost:9200"
 ```

-* start index copying from Kibana - DevTool console
+* Start the reindex process

 ```
 POST _reindex